delba/Permission/README.md

 #### PermissionButton

-A `PermissionButton` requests the permission when tapped and updates itself when its status changes.
+A `PermissionButton` requests the permission when tapped and updates itself when its underlying permission status changes.

 ```swift
 let button = PermissionButton(.Photos)
 ```

-The `PermissionButton` are *very* customizable.
-All the getters and setters of `UIButton` have their equivalent.
+`PermissionButton` is a subclass of `UIButton`.
+All the getters and setters of `UIButton` have their equivalent in `PermissionButton`.

 ```swift
 button.setTitles([